A global archive of independent reviews of everything happening from the beginning of the millennium

 The entrance from the mezzanine

 The architecture steals the show until you get to the permanent collection on the second floor

 Design is the bit that human beings do that is not merely execution and so is at the core of some types of creativity.
 In her self-portrait, The Artist in the Character of Design Listening to the Inspiration of Poetry, which can be found in the Iveagh Bequest at Kenwood, Angelica Kaufmann R.A. styled herself as Design.
 She could not easily have styled herself as a painter, or perhaps it might not have been proper to do so, as before her there were in the eyes of the world no women who were painters whilst remaining ladies, or at least not in Britain.
-To be a painter and remain a lady you had to adopt some ruse or cover like painting in you father's studio producing paintings that would be sold under his name.
+To be a painter and remain a lady you had to adopt some ruse or cover like painting in your father's studio producing paintings that would be sold under his name.

 There was no insuperable obstacle to a man being a painter and a gentleman - look at Rubens who was also offered a title of nobility which he declined, partly so he could marry who he liked.

 By styling herself Design she showed herself to be the clever woman she was.
-She worked on several decorative panels in houses designed by Robert Adam, which is how I first became aware with her work.
+She worked on several decorative panels in houses designed by Robert Adam, which is how I first became aware of her work.
 Of the decorative artists he employed, she and Antonio Zucchi were probably the best.
 Surely, though, if she was Design she was not merely executing but also a creative artist?

 Design .... moving old attitudes out of the way

 So which was her first love?